rafaelsutiono/home-security-system/README.md

 - As long as the door is locked and there is no motion detected, the system will remain disarmed.
 As such, inputting 0,0 repeatedly won't do anything to arm the system.
 - The system arms itself if the door is open and/or motion is detected.
 In other words, any input other than 0,0 while the system is disarmed, will arm the system.
 - The system disarms itself if the door is finally locked and no more motion is detected.
 Therefore, inputting 0,0 while the system is armed, will disarm the system.
 - As long as the door is open after arming the system, the system will remain armed.
+Meaning that inputting 1,0 while the system is armed, keeps the system armed.
 - If motion is detected while the system is armed, the alarm will be triggered.
+Hence, if the value for motionDetected is 1 while the system is armed, the alarm will trigger.
 - The alarm will only stop after the door is relocked and no more motion is detected.
 This resets the system back from 'triggered' to 'armed'.
+Thus, this reset can only be initiated if 0,0 is inputted while the system is 'triggered'.

-Below is a state and transition table derived from the diagram above.
+Below is the complete state and transition table derived from the diagram above.

 | Current State | Input: Door Open | Input: Motion Detected | Next State |
 | --- | --- | --- | --- |